prosoft-edv/components/docs/form-field.md

 export class MyModule {}
 ```

-Now you can use it in your components like this:
+Now you can use it in your components like this (See demo):

 ```html
 <form [formGroup]="form">